[3.11] Cold ANIMATE WEAPON Summoner | League-Start & Leveling Guide | Low Budget, High DPS!

 You can obtain an elder-influenced Bone Helmet with the Nook's Crown card (ilvl 100, only from Catarina in Mastermind’s Lair) or the Dark Dreams divination card from exile Minara Anemina.
 These can be gotten through trade or Stacked Deck cards, likely not realistic to drop them for SSF.

 Crafting your Bone Helmet:

 Option 1) Slam with Essence of Fear (+% minion life) and hope for something else that’s good.

 Option 2) Fossil crafting.
 Use some combination of Bound Fossil (minion mods) and Pristine Fossils (life mods).

 Faceted Fossil can increase the chance for level of socketed minion gems, but that fossil is rare and expensive relative to the added power it actually gives – probably not worth it.

 Visit https://poedb.tw/us/mod.php to see what fossils influence the mods you can get.

-The wand must have an open suffix to craft “trigger socketed spells when you use a skill.”
+The wand should have an open suffix to craft “trigger socketed spells when you use a skill.”

 The Cold Iron Point dagger would be tempting to use, HOWEVER with it on you cannot do elemental damage to trigger EE!

 Look for a good rare with movement speed, life, and resistances - in that order.
 Increased Cooldown Recovery Speed is moderately useful if you can get it (Shaper/Crusader influence).
-Tailwind, Cannot be Frozen are very nice depending on your budget.
+Cannot be Frozen or Cannot be Chilled are very nice depending on your budget.